 Deckard (Harrison Ford) is forced by the police Boss (M. Emmet Walsh) to continue his old job as Replicant Hunter.
 His assignment: eliminate four escaped Replicants from the colonies who have returned to Earth.
 Before starting the job, Deckard goes to the Tyrell Corporation and he meets Rachel (Sean Young), a Replicant girl he falls in love with.

 A new film revealing the desperate plight of hundreds of unaccompanied child refugees in Europe and exposing the role played by the UK government in prolonging this, against the will of Parliament.
-With post-film Q&A.
+With introduction and post-film Q&A from Director Sue Clayton.

 The troubling tale of meek, eccentric single mother Lyn and her teenage daughter Iona who move to a drab Midlands town hoping for a fresh new start.
 As Iona tries desperately to fit in with the bitchy cool clique at school, their relationship takes the strain.